-Adult Social Care budgets continue to be under significant pressure in 2020/21 both locally and nationally - this pressure was enhanced by the cost of responding to the pandemic.
+Adult Social Care budgets continue to be under significant pressure in 2021/2 both locally and nationally - this pressure was enhanced by the ongoing cost of responding to the pandemic.
 Adults Social Care has for a number of years been funded by a series of one-off or time limited mechanisms.
-The Queen's Speech indicated the Government's intentions to propose funding reform but as yet no details are available.
+Funding for the pandemic has added to this.
+The Social Care Reform will hopefully address these funding issues with considerable work to be undertaken before the implementation date.

 Demographic changes indicate a rising demand for support to people with increasing complex needs.
 This continues to be managed through the Adult Single Programme and involves a range of partnerships, both with other public bodies, provider organisations and the voluntary and community sector.
 The Programme reflects the scale and pace of change required to ensure we can promote and support people to live independently within the County.
 Communicating our intentions and listening to the voice of those we support is central to enabling us to effectively do this.
 At the heart of this work is the frontline three tier conversation approach (Tier One - Help to help yourself, Tier Two - Help when you need it and Tier Three - Ongoing support for those that need it) which gives structure to the focus on helping people to help themselves.
-This approach largely continued to be delivered during 2020/2021, despite the impact of Covid-19, although we will need to work even closer with partners as we emerge from the pandemic if it is to be sustained.
+This approach continued to be delivered during 2021/2022, however many were impacted by Covid-19.
+We continue to work even closer with partners as we emerge from the pandemic to ensure that the transformation programme remains on track even if slightly delayed.
+The Social Care Reform requirements are being brought into the Programme in 2022/23.